zoomed in mold spores

 Getting rid of the Mold Toxicity went a long way in fixing my sleep.

-Getting good, deep, sleep is something I fully appreciate more than ever now!
+Getting good, deep sleep is something I fully appreciate more than ever now!

 Gut Problems

-Mold Toxins can activate Mast Cells in the gut mucosal lining.
 This can lead to a leaky gut.
 And leaky gut can contribute to all kinds of trouble in the rest of the body – like food sensitivities and even autoimmunity.

 But Mold Toxicity can lead to bacterial overgrowth in the gut.
 This is very uncomfortable.

-Additionally, if Mold Toxins damage the vagus nerve, the result can be abnormal gut motility.
+Additionally, if mold toxins damage the vagus nerve, the result can be abnormal gut motility.
 When that happens, you are more like to see conditions like:

 • Slow stomach emptying